Bar formation and evolution in the cosmological context: Inputs from the Auriga simulations: Summary Conclusions

 In this work we study the formation and evolution of barred galaxies in the cosmological context, using the Auriga suite of cosmological zoom-in simulations, focusing on galaxies around the mass of the Milky Way (i.e. with halo masses between $0.5 \times 10^{12}-2 \times 10^{12} \rm M_{\odot}$ at $z=0$).
 We start by exploring the properties of barred galaxies and how these evolve over cosmic history.
 We then focus our attention on the question `which galaxies form bars?' -- i.e. we examine the various galaxy properties which are thought to play a role in the formation of bars.
 This enables us to determine the importance of these various properties within the cosmological context, in order to begin piecing together the multi-dimensional parameter space that drives bar formation.
 We summarise our results below.

 In terms of the global properties of barred galaxies and on the evolution of bars, we find that: \begin{itemize} \item In Auriga, the fraction of barred galaxies decreases up to $z\sim1$, and then remains $\sim20\%$ out to $z\sim3$, consistent with the observed bar fraction found from recent JWST studies (Fig.~\ref{fig:barfrac}).
 The fraction of barred galaxies is higher in high mass galaxies across the redshifts explored. \item Below $z\sim2$, bars in the Auriga simulations are robust, long-lived structures.
-They have a wide range of formation times, with the oldest bar in our sample forming at lookback time of $t_{\rm lb} = 10.37$\,Gyr and the youngest forming at $t_{\rm lb} = 0.34$\,Gyr (e.g. Fig.~\ref{fig:summarya2}). \item At $z=0$, older bars tend to also be stronger, although with significant scatter in the relation (Fig.~\ref{fig:bars_vs_fbd}). \item The bar formation time correlates with the time at which the galaxy becomes baryon-dominated, as well as with the baryon-dominance of the galaxy at $z=0$, but does not correlate with the host galaxy's stellar mass $M_{\rm \star}$ (e.g. Fig.~\ref{fig:bars_vs_fbd} and Fig \ref{fig:barformgalform}). \item Bars that form at higher redshifts in our simulations tend to be longer than those that form in the low redshift Universe (Fig.~\ref{fig:barlength}).
+They have a wide range of formation times, with the oldest bar in our sample forming at lookback time of $t_{\rm lb} = 10.37$\,Gyr and the youngest forming at $t_{\rm lb} = 0.34$\,Gyr (e.g. Fig.~\ref{fig:summarya2}). \item At $z=0$, older bars tend to also be stronger, although with significant scatter in the relation (Fig.~\ref{fig:bars_vs_fbd}). \item The bar formation time, $t_{\rm bf}$, correlates with: i) the time at which the galaxy becomes baryon-dominated, ii) the time at which the galaxy assembles 50\% of its stellar mass, as well as with iii) the baryon-dominance of the galaxy at $z=0$; it does not correlate with the host galaxy's stellar mass $M_{\rm \star}$ at $z=0$ (e.g. Fig.~\ref{fig:bars_vs_fbd} and Fig \ref{fig:barformgalform}). \item Bars that form at higher redshifts in our simulations tend to be longer than those that form in the low redshift Universe (Fig.~\ref{fig:barlength}).
 We find that this is due to the fact that bars at high redshifts are formed just after a significant merger, which leads them to form with a saturated length (Fig.~\ref{fig:barlength_vtime}). \item Barred galaxies at high redshifts have larger bar-to-disc size ratios, due to the fact that bars forming in the early Universe are longer and have smaller size stellar discs (Fig.~\ref{fig:bardiscratio}). \end{itemize}

 When exploring the physical properties that are important for determining whether a galaxy will form a bar or not, we find that: